Endless Love (1981 film): Production

+Release

+Box office

+The film premiere for Endless Love took place on July 16, 1981, at the Ziegfeld Theatre in New York City.
+The film was released the next day.
+Despite the poor critical reception, the film was a box office success.
+It made $4,163,623 on its opening weekend and went on to gross $31,184,024 in total, becoming the twenty-second highest earning film domestically in 1981.
+Internationally, the film took in a further $1,308,650 bringing its total worldwide gross to $32,492,674.
+Producer Keith Barish said: "It did over $60 million at the box office.
+I was disappointed that it wasn't more faithful to the Scott Spencer book, that it wasn't a better movie, but from a financial point of view, it was a big success."

 Reception

-The film received mostly poor reviews on release.
+The film received mostly negative reviews upon its release.
 Roger Ebert compared the film unfavorably with the novel, describing Martin Hewitt as miscast and criticizing the narrative, although he did praise Brooke Shields' performance:Is there anything good in the movie?
 Yes.
 Brooke Shields is good.
 She is a great natural beauty, and she demonstrates, in a scene of tenderness and concern for Hewitt and in a scene of rage with her father, that she has a strong, unaffected screen acting manner.
 But the movie as a whole does not understand the particular strengths of the novel that inspired it, does not convince us it understands adolescent love, does not seem to know its characters very well, and is a narrative and logical mess.

 Janet Maslin in The New York Times wrote:There are two sorts of people who'll be going to see Endless Love — those who have read the richly imaginative novel on which the movie is based and those who have not.
 There will be dismay in the first camp, but it may be nothing beside the bewilderment in the second."

 Film historian Leonard Maltin seemed to agree, calling the film a "textbook example of how to do everything wrong in a literary adaptation."

 In 2014, Scott Spencer, the author of the novel on which the film was based, wrote, "I was frankly surprised that something so tepid and conventional could have been fashioned from my slightly unhinged novel about the glorious destructive violence of erotic obsession".
 Spencer described the film as a "botched" job and wrote that Franco Zeffirelli "egregiously and ridiculously misunderstood" the novel.

 As of November 2021, Endless Love holds a rating of 26% on Rotten Tomatoes based on 19 reviews.

-Release and box office

-The film premiere for Endless Love took place on July 16, 1981, at the Ziegfeld Theatre in New York City.
-The film was released the next day.
-Despite the poor critical reception, the film was a box office success.
-It made $4,163,623 on its opening weekend and went on to gross $31,184,024 in total, becoming the twenty-second highest earning film domestically in 1981.
-Internationally, the film took in a further $1,308,650 bringing its total worldwide gross to $32,492,674.